-One snapshot of myself at campus is enough for me 🧠 (or our neighbour deer 🦌 and squirrel 🐿️) to rebuild the entire space in 3D, explore every unseen nook, and test my intuitions about the world.
+One snapshot of myself at campus is enough for me 🧠 (or our neighbour squirrel 🐿️) to rebuild the entire space in 3D, explore unseen corners, and probe my intuitions.

 AI must serve people, thus I also tackle cancer AI's “unattainable triangle” of accessibility, accuracy, and generalizability to lay the foundation for equitable, personalized cancer care worldwide.